topesoul/test/cleanedREADME.md

 ### Media

+- Images and avatars for the testimonial section were obtained from [Limitless Designs](https://limitlessdesigns.io/avatar-illustrations/?ref=engigogo).
-- Images used in the project are sourced from Pexels and personal archives.
+- Other images used across the project are from [Pexels](https://pexels.com/).

 ## Acknowledgements